ddmnet/Programming-Challenge/challenge_6/description.md

 ## Programming Challenge 6

 Given a source of words in the form of a text file, determine the number of dictionary words in the file.
-Duplicates are counted.
+Duplicate words in the source text count towards the final word count.
 Your output may be anything that you like, so long as the last two lines of it match the sample output below.

 ### Sample Input